-There’s nothing more brutal than a cat fight.
-These fights are vicious, fast-moving and savage.
-A cat fight is easy to identify and while most are nonfatal, it can sound like the end of the world when it’s happening.
+Cat fights are loud, vicious, fast-moving and savage.
+There are not many things that sound more brutal than a cat fight.
+A cat fight is easy to identify through yowling, thumping, and hissing.
+Fortunately, most sound worse they really are; but while they are almost always nonfatal, it can sound like the end of the world when it’s happening.

 If you share your home with more than one cat, it’s likely you’ve heard the sounds of fighting before.
 In some cases, two (or more) cats are momentarily annoyed and striking out in frustration; but in other homes, it’s a recurring issue.

-Cat fights can result in serious injuries and so it’s important to understand the signals cats are sending before fighting.
+Cat fights (despite being non-fatal) can still result in serious injuries.
+It’s important to understand the signals cats are sending before they actually start fighting.
 Study the cats who are getting into it and see if you can get to the root of the problem.

 In most cases, it’s one cat that’s the instigator.
 This is not always true, but it’s a good rule of thumb.

 Try to recognize the clues that indicate a cat fight is starting.
 Make sure to identify which cat appears to be the instigator and which is repeatedly a victim of that cat or others.

 - A refusal to maintain eye contact with the other cat